stevecosner/terraform-ec2-docker-run-boot-blog/README.md

 # terraform-ec2-docker-run-boot-blog
-Create an AWS EC2 with docker and docker-compose automatically running a custom docker container with Nginx and the Bootstrap cleam blog template.
+Create an AWS EC2 with docker and docker-compose automatically running a custom docker container with Nginx and the Bootstrap clean blog template.